QuentinCG/Milight-Wifi-Bridge-3.0-Python-Library/README.md

 This python library is designed to be integrated in python or shell projects using any Milight 3.0 bulbs and wifi bridge (with protocol LimitlessLED Wifi Bridge v6.0).

-It is multi-platform and compatible with python 2.7+ and 3+.
+It is multi-platform and compatible with python 3+.

 <img src="milight.jpg" width="800">